orxfun/orx-concurrent-iter/README.md

 However, the provider being a generic type, pulling of elements from the iterator are synchronized and safely shared to threads.
 This means that:

-* Whenever possible, it is always more efficient to create the concurrent iterator from the concrete type which does not required the abovementioned synchronization.
+* Whenever possible, it is always more efficient to create the concurrent iterator from the concrete type which does not require the abovementioned synchronization.
 * When the `process` is large enough; i.e., when the heavy load is on processing of the items rather than pulling of the items, the impact of synchronization diminishes.
 * Finally, together with the chunk-size optimization, the implementation in this crate targets high performance concurrent iterators created from generic iterators.